bloominstituteoftechnology/web-module-project-class-components/README.md

 ## Introduction

-In this project you will build an application that allows for todos to be added, toggle and checked off.
+In this project you will build an application that allows for todos to be added, toggled and checked off.
 Please use ALL CLASS BASED COMPONENTS when creating this application and use the Guided project as a model.
 This application should:

-- Use the following gif as base for building DOM:
+- Use the following gif as inspiration for building the DOM (your actual UI may be different):

 ![Todo App MVP](./todo.gif)